-If you own (or are getting ready to own) property in Baltimore, then you want to be on top of your game when it comes to the legal ins and outs.
-Whether you’re dealing with leasing issues or rental concerns, you want to know that you are following the law.
+If you own (or are getting ready to own) property in Baltimore, you want to be on top of your game regarding the legal ins and outs.
+Whether dealing with leasing issues or rental concerns, you want to know that you follow the law.
 With our Baltimore property management team weighing in, we have compiled five legal things a property owner needs to know.

 1. Follow Fair Housing Laws